daspanel/daspanel/README.md

 a new browser window the newly created Grav site.
 Enjoy!

 12) Every site is a card, in every card you have basic comamand's like edit, preview and delete.
-Every card can have one or more slide's like About, Control Redirects, etc, and you can navigate in each slide using the list just above the footer of the slide.
+Every card can have one or more slide's like About, Control, Versions, Redirects, etc, and you can navigate in each slide using horizontal nav list just above the footer of the slide.